 Due to PRC restrictions or prohibitions on foreign ownership of internet and other related business in China, we operate our business in China through our consolidated affiliated entities, in which we have no ownership interest.
+Although our provision of e-commerce services falls within the permitted category according to the Negative List (as defined elsewhere in this annual report) that took effect on July 28, 2018, foreign investments in this business are still restricted by other qualifications and requirements under related regulations in China.
 Our WFOE has entered into a series of contractual arrangements with our VIEs, and their respective shareholders, which enable us to (i) exercise effective control over our VIEs, (ii) receive substantially all of the economic benefits of our VIEs, and (iii) have an exclusive option to purchase all or part of the equity interests and assets in our VIEs when and to the extent permitted by PRC law.
 As a result of these contractual arrangements, we have control over and are the primary beneficiary of our VIEs and hence consolidate their financial results into our consolidated financial statements under U.S. GAAP.
-See "Corporate History and Structure" for further details.
+See "Item 4.
+Information on the Company-C. Organizational Structure" for further details.

-In the opinion of our PRC legal counsel, Han Kun Law Offices, (i) the ownership structure of our VIEs in China and our WFOE, both currently and immediately after giving effect to this offering, are not in violation of applicable PRC laws and regulations currently in effect; and (ii) the contractual arrangements between our WFOE, our VIEs and their shareholders governed by PRC law are valid, binding and enforceable, and will not result in any violation of applicable PRC laws.
+In the opinion of our PRC legal counsel, Han Kun Law Offices, (i) the ownership structure of our VIEs in China and our WFOE, are not in violation of applicable PRC laws and regulations currently in effect; and (ii) the contractual arrangements between our WFOE, our VIEs and their shareholders governed by PRC law are valid, binding and enforceable, and will not result in any violation of applicable PRC laws.
 However, our PRC legal counsel has also advised us that there are substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules.
 Accordingly, the PRC regulatory authorities may take a view that is contrary to the opinion of our PRC legal counsel.
 It is uncertain whether any new PRC laws or regulations relating to variable interest entity structures will be adopted or if adopted, what they would provide.
 If we or our VIEs are found to be in violation of any existing or future PRC laws or regulations, or fail to obtain or maintain any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures, including:

-- levying fines or confiscating our income or the income of our PRC subsidiary or our VIEs, or imposing other requirements with which we or our VIEs may not be able to comply; - revoking or suspending the business licenses or operating licenses of our PRC subsidiary or our VIEs; - discontinuing or placing restrictions or onerous conditions on our operations through any transactions between our WFOE and our VIEs; - requiring us to restructure our ownership structure or operations, including terminating the contractual arrangements with our VIEs and deregistering the equity pledges of our VIEs, which in turn would affect our ability to consolidate, derive economic interests from, or exert effective control over our VIEs; - · restricting or prohibiting our use of the proceeds of this offering to finance our business and operations in China; and - taking other regulatory or enforcement actions that could be harmful to our business.
+- levying fines or confiscating our income or the income of our PRC subsidiary or our VIEs, or imposing other requirements with which we or our VIEs may not be able to comply; - revoking or suspending the business licenses or operating licenses of our PRC subsidiary or our VIEs; - discontinuing or placing restrictions or onerous conditions on our operations through any transactions between our WFOE and our VIEs; - requiring us to restructure our ownership structure or operations, including terminating the contractual arrangements with our VIEs and deregistering the equity pledges of our VIEs, which in turn would affect our ability to consolidate, derive economic interests from, or exert effective control over our VIEs; - restricting or prohibiting our use of the proceeds of our initial public offering to finance our business and operations in China; and - taking other regulatory or enforcement actions that could be harmful to our business.